What is Variable Declaration in C?

 }

-Initialize variables in C Language:
+Initialize variables C Language:

 Initializing a variable in C means assigning a value directly to the variable as it is declared.
 The syntax is: